-SCCHA plans to implement this activity in fiscal year 2024.
+SCCHA plans to implement this activity in FY2024.

 Data related to this activity will be collected and retrieved at least annually from the Agency's electronic database.
 As this activity is implemented, SCCHA may revise the activity's metrics and further quantify and refine its performance baselines and benchmarks.